bpcuong2013/AugenSamples/README.md

 # ReactRedux with dotnetcore Template

 ## My project
-- My project was located under the `AspnetCoreSPA_Testing` folder.
-I don't put it into your folder `AspnetCoreSPA` because my computer is installed dotnetcore 3.0.
-I met some issues so I created new reactredux template from beginning.
+- My project was located under the `AspnetCoreSPA` folder.

 - Folder structure:

     +actions => I used reduxsauce, It is a tool for custom redux actions.